 How dreams amplify

 Screaming in a dream is one of the more common ways to amplify.
 It begs for attention.
 Dreams scream at you when necessary — it can mean you aren’t listening, or you aren’t being heard physically or personally, such as when an important person in your life doesn’t “get it.”
-Otherwise, dreams use normal tones.
+Otherwise, dreams use normal tones for normal messages.

 Depictions as big or small exaggerate the dreamer’s perceptions and it’s just how dreams tell stories, expressing ideas and concepts through symbolism.
 Dreams amplify these details because they want you to pay close attention.
 For example, you might overlook a mouse in a dream, but not if it’s big as a house.
 The mouse could symbolize a big feeling that’s overlooked.
 You can bet there are good reasons to notice that feeling.
 Your health, wealth, or an important relationship might hang in the balance.

 Caveat: Small or big things in dreams can symbolize the idea of new or old aspects of yourself.
 Something new about yourself can be shown as something small, probably a living thing, and something old about yourself can shown as full size.
 New creatures are usually small, and mature creatures are full-size.

 Exceptional speed and distance: Imagine that you are involved in a new romantic relationship and it takes off like a rocket.
 How can dreams amplify to tell the story?
 By showing you riding a rocket!
 The symbolism of the imagery has positive ways of looking at it, but consider also that it could mean you feel like the relationship is progressing too quickly, impossible to control, or likely to end in a big explosion.
 It might be exaggerated to create memorable symbolism, or amplified as a warning.